acebuddyteam/gargula/README.md

 - Git script to diplay commit status

-- The Gargula PS1 style
+- The Gargula PS1 styles (Inline-block by default and Inline styles)

 - Full color config for your terminal